dlt-hub/.github/profile/README.md

   <img width="60" align='left' src="https://github.com/scale-vector/.github/blob/main/circle-4.png">
 </p>

-### Quantifying the level 3 assistants market among the Fortune 500
+### Quantifying The Level 3 Assistants Market Among The Fortune 500

 The market for enterprise automation is booming, especially now that enterprises have to adapt to remote, work from home and hybrid office mode models.
 But what are the technologies adopted?
 To assess [level 3 assistant](https://rasa.com/blog/5-levels-of-conversational-ai-2020-update/) adoption among the Fortune 500 we are building: